raymondpang365/virtual-thread-test/README.md

 - It currently uses all my CPU cores.
 Will force it to only use 1 platform thread.

-- Now, we have to rely on pressing `run` on IDE to run this. `bm.sh` and `cm.sh` were working but now they do not work.
-Investigating the reason why `bm.sh` and `cm.sh` were working but now not.
+- Now, we have to rely on pressing `run` on IDE to run this.
+Investigating the reason why `bm.sh` and `cm.sh` were working but now do not.

-- A maintainable maven / folder structure if I want to add more examples
+- A maintainable maven / folder structure when I add more examples